 Certain types of cars cost more to insure.
 However, if you drive a vehicle with built-in security features, such as anti-lock brakes or anti-theft devices, you may qualify for discounts on your car insurance premium.

 If you've been in multiple accidents, your cost for car insurance is likely to be higher than someone with a clean driving record.
 If you're a new driver and have not had insurance before, chances are you'll pay more for car insurance.

 Insurers typically look at how much you use your car.
 Someone who has a long commute to work may pay more for insurance than someone who only uses their vehicle to run errands on weekends — since more miles behind the wheel mean more exposure to risk.

-Your neighborhood and where you park your car overnight affects your auto insurance premium.
-Urban neighborhoods typically have higher rates of accidents, theft, and vandalism than more rural areas, resulting in premiums that are likely to be higher.
+Where you live and where you park your car overnight may affect your car insurance premium.
+Urban neighborhoods typically have higher rates of accidents, theft and vandalism than more rural areas, which means premiums might be higher.

 Your age and gender may also impact your car insurance premium.
 Younger, less experienced drivers often pay more for car insurance than older drivers.

 The coverages you choose may affect the cost of your car insurance premium.
 Most states have some auto insurance requirements, typically involving liability coverage.
 Coverages that are also typically included in a car insurance policy are comprehensive coverage, collision coverage, uninsured/underinsured motorist coverage, and medical payments or personal injury protection, depending on the state.

 There are also optional protections you may want to consider such as towing and labor costs, rental reimbursement and sound system coverage.